 - Integration into bookkeeping software (great, especially if you’re tracking spending patterns)

 There’s no interest rate on a Bento card since it’s not a credit card.
 Instead, you pay a monthly fee depending on how many cards you need.
-It’s free for up to two cards, $29 per month for 10 cards, $69 per month for 25 cards, and $149 per month for unlimited cards.

 Next Steps After Building Credit with a Small Business Credit Card

 So, let’s say you’ve built your credit history with one of the two best business credit cards for no credit.
 What’s next?